ayosprakob/grassmanntn/README.md

 cU = U.hconjugate('ij,a')
 ```
 Of course, you need to identify the index separation first (in this case, it is `ij` and `a`).
 Hermitian conjugate is only well-defined when the indices are separated into two groups, corresponding to the two matrix indices.
+After the conjugation, the indices are now arranged as `aij`